jjloomis/ipad-iphone-basics/README.md

-# ipad\/ iPhone: Capturing and Copying Media Files to Your Project Folder
+# ipad&sol; iPhone: Capturing and Copying Media Files to Your Project Folder

 ## About